monoclesociety/weave-md-playset/README.md

 ## COOL, SO HOW DO I START?
-Well it's easy! just download a copy of this[https://github.com/monoclesociety/weave-md-playset](Our Github Repository for it), open up the zip file, and read through all the files!
+Well it's easy! just download a copy of this [our github repository](https://github.com/monoclesociety/weave-md-playset), open up the zip file, and read through all the files!
 We took the time to write up how it works and what works best for you, as well as provided examples, so be sure to read at the following:

 - index.md
 - glossary.md